AP source: Marwin Gonzalez, Twins agree to $21M, 2-year deal

-A person familiar with the negotiations tells The Associated Press that versatile Marwin Gonzalez and the Minnesota Twins have agreed to a $21 million, two-year contract.
+Versatile Marwin Gonzalez and the Minnesota Twins have agreed to a $21 million, two-year contract, a person familiar with the negotiations told The Associated Press.

 The person spoke to the AP on condition of anonymity Friday because the agreement is subject to a successful physical.